Rajasthan: Ashok Gehlot to meet governor, alleges he is under pressure to not convene Assembly

 How the Supreme Court order on Rajasthan complicates the political quagmire further

-The Congress government in Rajasthan has been on the brink of collapse after Pilot rebelled against Chief Minister Ashok Gehlot and proceeded with a few MLAs to Delhi last week.
+The Congress government in Rajasthan has been on the brink of collapse after Pilot rebelled against Chief Minister Ashok Gehlot and proceeded with a few MLAs to Delhi earlier this month.
 Pilot was sacked as the Rajasthan deputy chief minister and as the Congress’ state unit chief on July 14.
 The next day, Assembly Speaker CP Joshi sent disqualification notices to Pilot and 18 other legislators.

 The notices were served after the MLAs defied a whip to attend two Congress Legislature Party meetings to resolve the political crisis in the state.
 However, the MLAs said that a party whip applies only when the Assembly is in session.
 In their petition, the legislators sought to quash the notices, arguing that they had neither given up their membership of the House nor did their failure to attend two Congress meetings makes them liable for disqualification on the ground of defection.
 It added that an elected representative of the people cannot be removed from his post on the whims and fancies of his party’s leadership.